ggez/ggez/README.md

 ### 0.3.0

-* Document the new EventHandler stuff
-* Better timing for update and draw in the mainloop would be nice so you don't have to delay manually -- make it load them from config files
-* Make it always possible to load resources from raw data instead of files. (which might make testing easier) (but might make life hard with bloody SDL RWops)
+* Make it always possible to load resources from raw data instead of files. (which might make testing easier)
 * Clean up and consistentify GameError a bit, rename it to GgezError perhaps?
 I think there might be an unused case or two in there.
 * Start integrating ncollide?